setlog/tus-example/README.md

 })
 ```

 As you probably see the filename has to be sent via _curl_ as a header.
-Therefore we put one more header to the _POST_:
+Therefore, we put one more header to the _POST_:

 ```bash
 > curl -XPOST http://localhost:8080/files/ \